MicrosoftDocs/msteams-docs/msteams-platform/toolkit/FAQ.md

 <summary><b>How can I change resource group while Provisioning?</b></summary>

-Before provision, the tool will ask you if you want to create a new resource group or use an existing one.
+Before provision, the tool will ask you, if you want to create a new resource group or use an existing one.
 You can provide a new resource group name or choose an existing one in this step.

 <br>